-Emerging in the late 80′s from the streets exploring creativity via agit-art tactics.
+His art and activist history began in the late 80′s on the streets of Bristol, UK, exploring creativity via agit-art tactics.
 Using unofficial, experimental platforms such as the streets, pirate radio such as the locally popular ‘Savage Yet Tender’ alternative broadcasting 1980′s group, net broadcasts, BBS systems, performance, intervention, events, pamphlets, warehouses and gallery spaces.
-In the early nineties, was co-sysop (systems operator) with Heath Bunting on Cybercafe BBS with Irational.org.
+In the early 90s, I was co-sysop (systems operator) with Heath Bunting on the art and anarchist Cybercafe BBS with Irational.org.